ethronsoft/stor/docs/wikis/tutorial/cpp.rst

  2) The **Store**

-We will provide examples here about these sections, their constituent classes and operations.
+We will provide examples here about these sections, their constituent classes, and operations.

 .. note::
     All the examples assume that the following headers are